ImperialCollegeLondon/wsi/docs/extending_wsimod.md

 ## Custom orchestration

+When trying to capture a given behaviour, we encourage users to first attempt to implement it by connecting [`Nodes`](reference-nodes.md#wsimod.nodes.nodes.Node) and [`Arcs`](reference-arcs.md#wsimod.arcs.arcs.Arc) in a way that enables the behaviour to spontaneously arise from node interactions.
+By doing this, you create a model that is less prescribed and more likely to reveal interesting integrated mechanisms.
+That said, sometimes it is not possible, for example see Section 2.3 in our [theory paper](https://doi.org/10.5194/gmd-17-4495-2024).
+In cases like this, our first recommendation is to customise your orchestration, which changes the order of operations within a timestep for a [`Model`](reference-model.md#wsimod.orchestration.model.Model) object.

-WSIMOD allows to define the order in which the sequence of actions for each node must take place.
-This orchestration can be customised within the `orchestration` section of the config file.
-For example, the following orchestration will run the simulation with two actions: first it will run the `infiltrate` method of the `Groundwater` node, and then the `make_discharge` method of the `Sewer` node.
+The model orchestration can be customised within the `orchestration` section of the config file.
+For example, the following orchestration will run the simulation with two actions: first it will run the `infiltrate` method for all nodes of `type_: Groundwater`, and then the `make_discharge` method for nodes all of `type_: Sewer`.
+Hint: just because the model sees a node as a given `type_`, doesn't mean the node has to be that class, see the [model tutorial](wsimod_models.md/#nodes) for more detail.

 ```yaml
 orchestration: